hughesj/rp-tooling-ibm-cloud/README.md

 ![Kubernetes Dashboard](images/KubeDash.png)

 ## Somewhere to put Docker images
 When you run you microservices on Kubernetes, Kubernetes deploys Docker containers made from Docker images which it retrieves from a Docker registry.
-Your IBM Cloud account has a Docker registry associated with it, called the 'Container Registry' and to start with this registry is empty.
+Your IBM Cloud account has a Docker registry associated with it, called the 'Container Registry', and to start with this registry is empty.

-The [Container Registry Quick Start](https://console.bluemix.net/containers-kubernetes/registry/start) gives instructions, for installing the container-registry plugin to the `bx` CLI and how to create a namespace which can receive images pushed to it.
+The [Container Registry Quick Start](https://console.bluemix.net/containers-kubernetes/registry/start) gives instructions for installing the container-registry plugin to the `bx` CLI and how to create a namespace which can receive images pushed to it.
 This will come in useful later when we use Lightbend Orchestration for Kubernetes to push the Chirper application images to the registry.

 ## Developing Chirper with the IBM Cloud
 You may have already followed [the instructions for setting up the Chirper example](https://github.com/longshorej/lagom-java-chirper-tooling-example/blob/master/README.md) which includes instructions specific to Minikube.
 The set of prequisites and steps are similar for deploying to IBM Cloud:

-Install the following programs on you system:
+Install the following programs on your local system:

 * [Docker](https://store.docker.com/search?type=edition&offering=community)
 * [Helm](https://github.com/kubernetes/helm/blob/master/docs/install.md)